-- 1. Needs Assessment The degree to which the eligible provider would be responsive to - a. regional needs as identified in the local plan; and - b. serving individuals in the community who were identified in such plan as most in need of adult education and literacy activities, including individuals who have low levels of literacy skills; or who are English language learners. - 2.
-Serving Individuals with Disabilities the ability of the eligible provider to serve eligible individuals with disabilities, including eligible individuals with learning disabilities. - 3.
-Past Effectiveness past effectiveness of the eligible provider in improving the literacy of eligible individuals to meet Stateadjusted performance levels, especially with respect to eligible individuals who have low levels of literacy. - 4.
-Alignment with One-stop Partners the extent to which the eligible provider demonstrates alignment between proposed activities and services and the strategy and goals of the local plan, as well as the activities and services of the One-Stop partners. - 5.
-Intensity, Duration, and Flexible Scheduling whether the eligible provider's program - a. is of sufficient intensity and quality, and based on the most rigorous research available, so that participants achieve substantial learning gains; and - b. uses instructional practices that include the essential components of reading instruction. - 6.
+- Regional Needs Assessment / Regional Labor Market Analysis the degree to which the eligible provider would be responsive to - a. regional needs as identified in the local plan; and - b. serving individuals in the community who were identified in such plan as most in need of adult education and literacy activities, including individuals who have low levels of literacy skills; or who are English language learners. - 2.
+Serving Individuals with Barriers, Including Disabilities the ability of the eligible provider to serve eligible individuals with disabilities, including eligible individuals with learning disabilities. - 3.
+Past Effectiveness past effectiveness of the eligible provider in improving the literacy of eligible individuals to meet State-adjusted performance levels, especially with respect to eligible individuals who have low levels of literacy. - 4.
+Alignment with One-Stop Partners the extent to which the eligible provider demonstrates alignment between proposed activities and services and the strategy and goals of the local plan, as well as the activities and services of the One-Stop partners. - 5.
+Intensity, Duration, and Flexible Scheduling whether the eligible provider's program - a. is of sufficient intensity and quality, and based on the most rigorous research available, so that participants achieve substantial learning gains; and - b. uses instructional practices that include the essential components of reading instruction. - c.
+DOLWD requires AEFLA grantees to deliver a minimum of 30 hours of instruction, four days a week, at least nine months per year. - 6.
 Evidence-Based Instructional Practices and Reading Instruction whether the eligible provider's activities, including whether reading, writing, speaking, mathematics, and English language acquisition instruction delivered by the eligible provider, are based on the best practices derived from the most rigorous research available and appropriate, including scientifically valid research and effective educational practice. - 7.
-Effective Use of Technology and Distance Learning- whether the eligible provider's activities effectively use technology services and delivery systems including distance. - 8.
+Effective Use of Technology and Distance Learning whether the eligible provider's activities effectively use technology services and delivery systems including distance. - 8.
 Facilitate Learning in Context whether the eligible provider's activities provide learning in context, including through integrated education and training, so that an individual acquires the skills needed to transition to and complete postsecondary education and training programs, obtain and advance in employment leading to economic self-sufficiency, and to exercise the rights and responsibilities of citizenship. - 9.
 Qualified Instructors and Staff whether the eligible provider's activities are delivered by well-trained instructors, counselors, and administrators who meet any minimum qualifications established by the State, where applicable, and who have access to high quality development, including through electronic means. - 10.
-Partnerships and Support Services for Development of Career Pathways whether the eligible provider's activities coordinate with other available education, training, and social service resources in the community, such as by establishing strong links with elementary schools and secondary schools, postsecondary educational institutions, institutions of higher education, local workforce investment boards, One-Stop Job Centers, job training programs, and social service agencies, business, industry, labor organizations, community-based organizations, nonprofit organizations, and intermediaries, for the development of career pathways. - 11.
-Learner Support Services whether the eligible provider's activities offer flexible schedules and coordination with Federal, State, and local support services (such as child care, mental health services, and career planning) that are necessary to enable individuals, including individuals with disabilities or other special needs, to attend and complete programs. - 12.
-High Quality Information and Data Collection System whether the eligible provider maintains a high-quality information management system that has the capacity to report measurable participant outcomes and to monitor program performance. - 13.
-English Language Acquisition (Integrated English Literacy) and Civics Education Activities whether the local areas in which the eligible provider is located have a demonstrated need for additional English language acquisition programs and civics education programs.
+Partnerships and Support Services for Development of Career Pathways whether the eligible provider's activities coordinate with other available education, training, and social service resources in the community, such as by establishing strong links with elementary schools and secondary schools, postsecondary educational institutions, institutions of higher education, local workforce investment boards, One-Stop Job Centers, job training programs, social service agencies, business, industry, labor organizations, community-based organizations, nonprofit organizations, and intermediaries, for the development of career pathways. - 11.
+Learner Support Services whether the eligible provider's activities offer flexible schedules and coordination with federal, state, and local support services (such as childcare, mental health services, and career planning) that are necessary to enable individuals, including individuals with disabilities or other special needs, to attend and complete programs. - 12.
+High Quality Information and Data Collection System whether the eligible provider maintains a high-quality information management system that has the capacity to report measurable participant outcomes and to monitor program performance.

-APPENDIX E: ASSURANCES AND CERTIFICATIONS
+APPENDIX F: ASSURANCES AND CERTIFICATIONS